gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/build-prerequisites.md

     * click the **Finish** button
   * wait for the new plug-ins to be installed
 -   restart
-  Note: without the CDT sources available in the SDK, the extension point schemas will not be available so attempts to add new elements to the extensions will not be possible, and only 'Generic' elements will be offered.
+  Note: without the CDT sources available in the SDK, the extension point schemas will not be available so attempts to add new elements to the extensions will not be possible, and only 'Generic' elements will be offered

--   install base API
+### Install base API

   * go to <http://www.eclipse.org/cdt/downloads.php>, and download **cdt-master-8.3.0.zip** (required to keep compatibility with Kepler 4.3)
   * unpack the archive
   * move the new folder to in the Eclipses folder
+  * in _Eclipse_ menu → **(Window →) Preferences** → **Plug-in Development** → **Target Platform**
+    * click Add
+    * Start with an empty target
+    * Next
+    * Add → Directory
+    * Browse → cdt-master-8.3.0
+    * Reload
+    * select Running Platform as Active (mandatory!)

   * in _Eclipse_ menu → **(Window →) Preferences** → **Plug-in Development** → **API Baselines**
     * click the **Add Baseline...** button
-      * set Name: to 8.3.0
+      * select 8.3.0
-      * browse Location: to .../GNU ARM Eclipse/cdt-master-8.3.0 (or set to this folder and click the **Reset** button)
       * click the **Finish** button
     * click the **OK** button
   * click the **OK** button